Valerie of Limoges

-St Valerie of Limoges (also Valeria of Limoges) is a legendary Christian martyr and cephalophore, associated with the Roman period, whose cult was very important in Limousin, France, in the medieval period.
-She has been an important subject for Christian art since the middle ages and for porcelain figurines over several centuries.
+Valerie of Limoges (also Valeria of Limoges) is a legendary Christian martyr and cephalophore, associated with the Roman period, whose cult was very important in Limousin, France, during the medieval period.
+She has been an important subject for Christian art since the Middle Ages and for porcelain figurines over several centuries.

 Dating and hagiography

-The incident most insistently retold about St Valerie is that she was beheaded for her faith and then carried her own head to set before her bishop, Saint Martial, who had converted her.
-This firmly sets her in the Roman period, although later hagiographers had Saint Martial himself sent to Gaul by St. Peter rather than by Pope Fabian according to earlier tradition.
+The incident most insistently retold about Valerie is that she was beheaded for her faith and then carried her own head to set before her bishop, Martial, who had converted her.
+This firmly places her in the Roman period, although later hagiographers had Martial himself sent to Gaul by Peter rather than by Pope Fabian, according to earlier tradition.

-On the other hand, Valerie's legend is also retold with a Duke Stephen of Guyenne (Aquitaine) as her antagonist and executioner.
+On the other hand, Valerie's legend is also retold with Duke Stephen (or Steven) of Guyenne (Aquitaine) as her antagonist and executioner.
 According to this version, she was pressured to marry Duke Stephen, who was a pagan.
-For her refusal, he had her beheaded.
+For her refusal to break her vows of chastity, he had her beheaded.
 This moves her into the medieval period, though precisely how it squares with her being a Christian in a pagan environment is unclear.
-Obviously the duke's name is Christian.
+Obviously, the duke's name is Christian.
 There are neither recorded dukes of Aquitaine with that name nor any pagan dukes of Aquitaine.

+However, a black-and-white reproduction of a print publication depicting Saint Valerie of Limoges calls this Duke Stephen by the name Julius Silanus, and described him as a proconsul of Aquitaine: